Cpy0114/Market-Risk-Quant-Portfolio/projects/01_var_es_backtesting/README.md

 # Project 01 — VaR / ES Engine + Backtesting (Python)
+This project is motivated by my experience in equity proprietary trading and focuses on practical market risk validation: VaR exceptions, coverage tests, and exception clustering.

 ## Objective
 Compute daily VaR/ES and validate using standard backtesting (Kupiec, Christoffersen).